Subhajitorrin/youtube-tracker-extension/README.md

 # YouTube Tracker Chrome Extension

-YouTube Tracker is a Chrome extension that lets you easily save and access your favorite YouTube videos right from your browser.
+YouTube Tracker is a Chrome extension that lets you easily list and access your favorite YouTube videos and playlists right from your browser.

 ## Features

-- **Save Videos:** Quickly save YouTube video links with a click.
+- **List Videos or playlists:** Quickly save YouTube video and playlists links with a click.
 - **Access Anytime:** View your list of saved videos anytime in a simple format.
 - **Direct Navigation:** Click on a video to go straight to it on YouTube.
 - **Remove Easily:** Remove videos from your list when you're done with them.